Best Mattresses Made in the USA (2026)

 Response: 4/5

-I thought that the Signature Hybridโ€™s firmer feel gave it a leg up for the edge support test.
-I didnโ€™t have many complaints; I noticed the edge dipping a bit when I sat on it, but lying down was perfect.
-I was able to cycle through each sleeping position and feel comfortable and secure in each, so thereโ€™ll be no sliding or slipping off the bed.
-I feel comfortable recommending it to older adults or those with mobility concerns.
+The Signature Hybridโ€™s firmer feel also gave it a leg up for the edge support test.
+Our testers were able to cycle through each sleeping position and feel comfortable and secure in each, so thereโ€™ll be no sliding or slipping off the bed.

 For more about this bed, read our full Brooklyn Bedding Signature Hybrid review.
+If you would prefer something similar with better cooling features, consider upgrading to the Brooklyn Bedding Aurora Luxe instead.

 Mattress Clarity Test Results: Brooklyn Bedding Signature Hybrid